top of page

 Introduction

-Maternity and Paternity leave are exciting times for employees, but for businesses, especially sales teams, these absences can create real challenges.
-Without proper planning, a temporary gap in sales coverage can lead to lost opportunities, increased pressure on the remaining team, and disruption in client relationships.
+Maternity and paternity leave are exciting times for employees.
+However, for businesses—especially sales teams—these absences can create challenges.
+Without proper planning, a temporary gap in sales coverage may lead to lost opportunities, increased pressure on the remaining team, and disruption of client relationships.

-Yet, many businesses delay arranging cover and whilst juggling the demands of maintaining workforce continuity and ensuring employee wellbeing, they often decide they’ll "figure it out later."
+Many businesses delay arranging cover.
+While juggling the demands of maintaining workforce continuity and ensuring employee well-being, they often decide to "figure it out later."
 This approach can cause unnecessary stress and missed revenue opportunities.

-By implementing well-structured Maternity and Paternity leave policies and some forward planning, hotel managers can not only uphold productivity but also foster a supportive environment that values each team member's contributions.
+By implementing well-structured maternity and paternity leave policies and some forward planning, hotel managers can uphold productivity and foster a supportive environment that values each team member's contributions.
+This article discusses the risks of last-minute planning, how hotel managers can leverage early planning to maintain operational excellence, and integrating interim sales support to boost hotel sales performance.

 Early discussion and planning your sales support is key prior to Parental Leave